ofirrubin/OS-Ex4/README.md

 Note: I'm not sure about the implementation of malloc & free, used based on tutorial and made a simpler version.
 I've seen with valgrind that It shows as invalid reads - The question is wether it's because I read & write memory without the allocation or something is wrong with the implementation.

+Testing was performed using `test.txt` | Use pipes to set input and output, comparing it to the expected data.

 # Makefile: